What are eating disorders and disordered eating?

 Support services for eating disorders

-For adolescent eating disorders support services in your state, contact your specialist children’s hospital.
+For adolescent eating disorders support services in your state, contact your specialist children’s hospital or speak to your GP.

 For information about support and treatment services for eating disorders, you can also contact: